 - Nine (9) credit hours from the list of "Approved Medieval and Renaissance Courses" must be taken in the student's home department.
 These credit hours may also count towards the student's graduate degree.
 In cases where the student's home department does not offer a sufficient number of medieval and renaissance courses, the student may develop an alternative course of study with the approval of the program director.

 - Nine (9) credit hours from the list of "Approved Medieval and Renaissance Courses" must be taken outside of the student's home department.
 These credits must be distributed as follows: three (3) credit hours from the list of courses designated by the program as "History and Culture Courses"; three (3) credit hours from the list of courses designated by the program as "Textual Studies Courses"; three (3) credit hours from the list of courses designated by the program as "Arts and Music Courses."
 Substitutions must be approved by the program director.

 - Attendance at lectures and participation in workshops conducted each semester by visiting faculty selected by the graduate programs committee.

-- Student must demonstrate reading knowledge at the MA level in one of the following: Latin, Greek, French, Italian, Hebrew, German, Spanish, Portuguese, or Arabic.
+- Student must demonstrate reading knowledge at the Master's level in one of the following: Latin, Greek, French, Italian, Hebrew, German, Spanish, Portuguese, or Arabic.
 Reading knowledge in other languages may be used to fulfill this requirement at the discretion of the program director.
 Reading knowledge may be demonstrated either by taking a language exam or by earning a B or above in a graduate level language course.
 Fulfillment of this requirement may overlap with the completion of a language requirement in the student's home department.

 - At least nine (9) credit hours must be at the 600 level.